brunnerh/insert-unicode/README.md

 # Insert Unicode

-This is an extension for [Visual Studio Code](https://code.visualstudio.com/) which adds commands for inserting unicode characters/codes.
+This is an extension for [Visual Studio Code](https://code.visualstudio.com/) which adds commands for inserting Unicode characters/codes and Emoji.

 ## Features

 ### Inserting Individual Characters/Codes

-There are commands for inserting unicode characters as text or as hex codes.
+There are commands for inserting Unicode characters as text or as hex codes.
 There are variations for both commands that search for an exact name rather than a substring to facilitate faster insertion when the name is known.

 ![search-prompt](./readme-files/search-prompt.gif)